kveroneau/dostoys/README.md

 tasks I want to add to this program and implement them as best as I can.
 One huge highlight in this project is the `CGACRT` unit which allows `Write` and `WriteLn` to otherwise output to the graphics mode without needing to contantly make calls to `OutTextXY`.

+## DOS Library

+A bunch of unit files which I orignally wrote in my early 20s in *QuickBASIC* then later ported over to Turbo Pascal in recent years.